**Please Note: This post contains referral links and I may make a small commission at no additional cost to you**

 - “Why can’t you control your child?
 He really is too much.”

-- Other kids ignore him, make fun of him and be left out of parties and sleepovers
+- Other kids ignored him, made fun of him and left him out of parties and sleepovers

 - “Well, I don’t believe in medicine and I don’t teach that way.”
 (From his second- grade teacher)

-Realizing other parents and teachers were giving unwarranted advice, is when I started cutting people out of my life that didn’t bring value to me.
+Realizing other parents and teachers were giving unwarranted advice, is when I started cutting people out of my life that didn’t bring value to what I was going through raising my son.

 In addition, I didn’t have a spouse to lean on and help me and the stress was unreal.

-- My son was so defiant and over time it wore me down and I was resentful
+- My son was so defiant with only me and over time it wore me down and I became resentful

 - Knowing I was a good mother and giving 100 percent, with little results, hurt